He Has Left Us Alone but Shafts of Light Sometimes Grace the Corner of Our Rooms...

-He Has Left Us Alone but Shafts of Light Sometimes Grace the Corner of Our Rooms... is the debut album of Canadian post-rock group A Silver Mt.
+He Has Left Us Alone but Shafts of Light Sometimes Grace the Corner of Our Rooms... is the debut studio album by Canadian post-rock group A Silver Mt.
 Zion.
 The album was recorded by guitarist Efrim Menuck and bassist Thierry Amar at the Hotel2Tango in 1999, mostly during breaks while touring with Godspeed You!
 Black Emperor.
 It was published by the Montreal-based record label Constellation on March 27, 2000.

 The album was born out of a desire by Efrim Menuck to record something for his dog Wanda, who died of cancer while Godspeed You!
 Black Emperor were on tour.
-Menuck described the recording of the album as a "Jewish experience", due to his immersion within a small, friend-based Jewish community in Montreal.
-Indeed, Menuck also stated that, as a result of the community, the album title and songs have a sense of Judaism, although the band tried to not make it conspicuous.
+Menuck described the recording of the album as a "Jewish experience," due to his immersion within a small, friend-based Jewish community in Montreal.
+Menuck also stated that, as a result of the community, the album title and songs have a sense of Judaism, although the band tried to not make it conspicuous.
 There is some Jewish imagery in the lyrics to the track "Movie (Never Made)", but their exact meaning remains cryptic.

 The album was initially to be named He Has Left Us Alone, but it was decided that this was too weak, and didn't convey the proper mood.
 Menuck professed that he was confused with the idea that songs or album titles should only be a few words in length and be perfectly clear.
 Instead, Menuck believes that things of that nature can be described with many words, giving sensibility and a "frame" to the work.

 On the original vinyl release, the songs were arranged into two tracks; on CD releases, the songs were indexed into four parts each, resulting in eight tracks.
 The sleeve artwork lists inaccurate track times, all rounded to even minutes.

-The 5th track "13 Angels Standing Guard 'round the Side of Your Bed" was featured in Harmony Korine's movie Mister Lonely.
+The 5th track "13 Angels Standing Guard 'round the Side of Your Bed" was featured in Harmony Korine's movie Mister Lonely and 2016 British drama The Levelling.
+It appears in episode 3 of 2023 HBO documentary Love Has Won: The Cult of Mother God.
 It also features as a recurring motif in seasons 3 and 4 of Top Boy.
-It was also sampled on the Injury Reserve track “What a Year It's Been” from their 2019 self-titled album.
+Additionally, it was sampled on the Injury Reserve track “What a Year It's Been” from their 2019 self-titled album.